 Microbix has also applied its biological expertise and infrastructure to create proprietary new products or technologies.
-It has been working to commercialize two; (1) Kinlytic® urokinase, a biologic thrombolytic drug (used to dissolve blood clots), and (2) LumiSortTM cell-sorting, a technology platform for ultra-rapid and efficient sorting of particles that can be used to enrich cell populations of interest (such as sexing semen for the livestock industry).
+Currently it has two; (1) Kinlytic[®] urokinase, a biologic thrombolytic drug (used to dissolve blood clots), and (2) LumiSort[TM] cell-sorting, a technology for ultra-rapid and efficient sorting of particles that can be used to enrich cell populations of interest.

-Revenue from the antigens business (Antigens) is expected to continue growing for the foreseeable future, with this growth recently accelerating as certain public health tests are being adopted in the Asia Pacific region.
+Revenue from the antigens business (Antigens) is expected to continue growing for the foreseeable future, with this growth driven in large part by certain public health tests starting to be adopted in the Asia Pacific region.
 The Antigens business provides free cash flow to cover operating and debt service costs, and funding for business initiatives that leverage this expertise and are related to this field.

 The Company owns and operates an Antigens manufacturing facility at 265 Watline Avenue in Mississauga, Ontario.
 Microbix has a Pathogen and Toxin license for its facility, issued by the Public Health Agency of Canada.
-The Company's administrative offices are located at 211 Watline Avenue, Mississauga, Ontario.
+The Company's administrative offices are in a leased building located at 235 Watline Avenue, Mississauga, Ontario.